haidary99/Face_Recognition/README.md

-# Face Recognition
+# Attendance based on face recognition
 This project aims to develop a system that stores embeddings (vector of features) of faces in a database and based on it, identify faces from a video stream and assign an ID to the face if it matches the embeddings of one of the faces in the database.
+All the information of when an employee enters the company, the time employee leaves, and the time he/she spent in the company are automated and stored in an excel file.